 Note: It is recommended that you revert to the default settings after the mapping re-runs the entire data set.
 So please return to the page the following day, deselect the checkbox, and save the settings.

-Updating the field mapping
+Recreating the field mapping for a database

 Reviewing the data